 Seepage water will be deposited in pond M1 (Sheet C-302), which contains internal baffles to facilitate sedimentation by increasing the circulation path of water entering the pond.
 The ponds will be dredged as needed.
-It is anticipated that pond M1 may require annual dredging but that ponds M2-M4 will require dredging only occasionally if at all.
-All ponds will be dredged on an "as needed" basis, as discussed in Section 4.3 Pond Operation.
+It is anticipated that pond M1 will require annual dredging but that ponds M2-M4 will require dredging only occasionally if at all.